AVSystem/scala-commons/docs/GenCodec.md

 }
 ```

-Using `GenCodec.materialize` instead of `HasGenCodec` is sometimes necessary, e.g. when your class is generic (GADT).
+Using `GenCodec.materialize` instead of `HasGenCodec` is sometimes necessary, e.g. when some additional implicits need to be imported into macro-materialization.

 The macro-materialized codec for case class serializes it into an object where field names serve as keys and field
 values as associated values.
 For example, `Person("Fred", 1990)` would be represented (using `JsonStringOutput`)